Preparing students for life-changing life work.

 Human Ecology's programs are flexible, profoundly interdisciplinary, and framed in a liberal arts based foundation.
 All programs provide students with a firm grounding in contemporary issues, as well as in the social, natural and physical sciences, and design.
 Our students delve into biology and chemistry, economics, psychology, and sociology, and apply their expertise in fields such as business, design, health/medicine, law, nutrition, public health, public policy, and research.

 Here, professors and students collaborate to understand a broad range of issues such as the financial impacts of tax legislation and social security reform, the design of safer and more sustainable work spaces, the social and physical repercussions of obesity in children and adults, educational policy, how our healthcare system can accommodate our aging population and more.

 Located in Upstate New York, our mid-sized college is home to approximately 1,250 undergraduates, 200 graduate students, and over 100 full-time faculty.
 Students enjoy the resources of an Ivy League research university and the advantages of a smaller school.

-We hope you will take the time to get to know us and the diverse range of opportunities by exploring our website, flipping through the Human Ecology Viewbook or requesting that more information be mailed to you, and visiting the College of Human Ecology.
+We hope you will take the time to get to know us and our diverse opportunities by exploring our website, flipping through the Human Ecology Viewbook or requesting that more information be mailed to you, and visiting the College of Human Ecology.